instantiator/hate-scavenger-bot/README.md

 The code for this project is written in Python and we use the "Tweepy" library as a 'middleman' between us and the Twitter API.

 The code is hosted on AWS (lambda) and every 15mins we boot up the bot and add any new mentions to a Dynamo DB database.
+A copy of the code running on AWS can be found in the "lambdaFuncBackup" folder (The 'tweepy-layer' folder is everything we use for the AWS lambda's function layer).

+Note that the code can be run locally as well (this is mainly for testing) in which case the 'database' is replaced with text files.
+To run in this way, simply give 'auth.py' your Twitter dev keys and tokens and run 'model.py'

 ## Database